 - Robust content and reliable interpretation

-- Avoid sensory characteristics to relay important nonprofit content.
+- Avoid using sensory characteristics to relay important nonprofit content.
 For instance, if a field on your donation form is required but only designated as such by the color of the text, usually red, that has the potential to be an accessibility issue for colorblind users.
 Make sure to also indicate any important content or instructions with text as well.

 - Don’t use any graphics or videos with flashes and other bright lights.
-This can cause problems for those who are seizure prone.
+This can cause problems for those who are seizure-prone.
 If you really want to incorporate this type of content, make sure to include a clear warning.

 - Incorporate key calls-to-action (CTA) throughout your website.
-Make it easy for supporters to access the page they want by adding link or button CTAs directing to it.
+Make it easy for supporters to access the page they want by adding a link or button CTAs directing to it.
 This is especially useful for your online donation form and event registration forms.

 As you leverage these tips, rely on Google Lighthouse to give you an idea of how accessible your web pages are.
 Lighthouse will give your page an accessibility score out of 100 and then highlight opportunities for you to improve your page’s accessibility.